 - If you find yourself in an uncomfortable situation or feel like you’re in danger, do anything you can to escape, draw the attention of others or activate a personal security alarm, which will make a strong sound and alert people.

-- Never open your room door to anyone before confirming their identity
+- Don’t open your room door to anyone before confirming their identity

-- Never leave your food and drinks unattended and don’t accept any food from strangers
+- Avoid leaving your food and drinks unattended and don’t accept any food from strangers

 - If you happen to invite someone back to your room, ask a friend, or the front desk to check up on you in an hour’s time.